The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Introduction

-In this paper, we propose a faster algorithm based on techniques from dioid (or idempotent semiring) theory, which solves the PIC-NCP in time complexity $\pazocal{O}(n^4)$ and space complexity $\pazocal{O}(n^2)$.
-In this way, we indirectly prove that the class of linear programs of form~\eqref{lp:min} (or similarly~\eqref{lp:max}, see page~\pageref{lp:min}) can be solved with the same complexity.
-Moreover, our algorithm provides a closed formula for the set of parameters $\lambda$ that solve the problem.
+In this paper, we propose an algorithm based on techniques from dioid (or idempotent semiring) theory, which solves the PIC-NCP in time complexity $\pazocal{O}(n^4)$ and space complexity $\pazocal{O}(n^2)$, thus improving the worst-case complexity of the Levner-Kats algorithm.
+Moreover, our algorithm provides a closed-formula expression for the extreme values of parameter $\lambda$ that solve the problem.
+As a by-product, in this paper we indirectly prove that the class of linear programs of form~\eqref{lp:min} (or similarly~\eqref{lp:max}, see page~\pageref{lp:min}) can be solved in the same complexity.
 The use of tropical algebra to solve linear programming problems is not new in literature, and is motivated by Smale's 9\textsuperscript{th} unsolved problem in mathematics~\cite{smale1998mathematical}, which asks whether linear programs admit a strongly polynomial time algorithm~\cite{butkovivc2019note,loho2016abstract,gaubert2010tropical}.

 The algorithm is based on two different diods, the max-plus algebra and the semiring of formal languages.
 The relation between matrices in the max-plus algebra and elements of a formal language is made explicit by means of \textit{multi--precedence graphs}, which are multi--directed graphs that generalize the concept of precedence graphs on multiple matrices.
 Associating every matrix of a multi--precedence graph with a symbol, and every arc with an element of a matrix, we show how propositions on formal languages can be used to prove algebraic statements in the tropical semiring.